 The sources of nonsampling error in the IPEDS data vary with the survey instrument.
 In the Fall Enrollment component, the major sources of nonsampling error are classification problems, the unavailability of needed data, misinterpretation of definitions, and operational errors.
 Possible sources of nonsampling error in the Finance component include nonresponse, imputation, and misclassification.
 The primary sources of nonsampling error in the Completions component are differences between the NCES program taxonomy and taxonomies used by colleges, classification of double majors and double degrees, operational problems, and survey timing.
 A major source of nonsampling error in the Graduation Rates components is the correct identification of cohort students (full-time, first-time, degree/certificate-seeking undergraduates); for Human Resources, difficulties in classifying employees by primary occupation; for 12-month Enrollment, definitional difficulties with calculating instructional activity.
 For Student Financial Aid, institutions often must merge enrollment and financial aid databases, and face difficulties in placing students in the various groups for which data are collected.

 Unit nonresponse.
 Because Title IV institutions are the primary focus of IPEDS and they are required to respond, overall response rates for Title IV institutions and administrative units are high.
-For example, the overall response rate for eligible institutions in the winter 2013–14 collection was 100.0 percent.
+For example, the response rates in the Spring 2018 IPEDS collection were high: greater than 99 percent for each survey component.
 Since the implementation of the web collection, Title IV institutional response rates for the various IPEDS surveys have ranged from about 89 percent to over 99 percent.

 Item nonresponse.
 Most participating institutions provide complete responses for all items.
 Telephone and email follow-up are used to obtain critical missing items.